rosen-bridge/utils/packages/tx-pot/README.md

 ## Usage

-Usage of `@rosen-bridge/tx-pot` package is explained briefly in several parts.
+The usage of `@rosen-bridge/tx-pot` package is explained briefly in several parts.
 Implementing network interface, setup and insert transaction steps are crucial to use the package.
 Other steps just explain how to utilize the package and better use cases.

-`TxPot` required database connection and works with single table, `TransactionEntity`.
-The primary key for this table is pair of chain and transaction id.
+`TxPot` requires a database connection and works with a single table, `TransactionEntity`.
+The primary key for this table is the pair of chain and transaction id.
 It also has various columns which will be explained in [#insert-transaction](#insert-transaction).

 ### Network Interface

 Before diving into using `TxPot`, a network interface is required for each chain.
-The interface should implement `AbstractPotChainManager` class.
-These interfaces should be registered in `TxPot` after setup step.
+The interface should implement the `AbstractPotChainManager` class.
+These interfaces should be registered in `TxPot` after the setup step.
 The interface functions are briefly described in the following.

 #### `getHeight`

-This function gets the blockchain current height.
-It is required while processing `sent` transaction and is used to update transaction `lastCheck`, which almost shows the last height that a transaction was valid.
+This function gets the blockchain's current height.
+It is required while processing transactions with `sent` status and is used to update the transaction `lastCheck`, which almost shows the last height that a transaction was valid.
 It is also required while setting a transaction as invalid.

 #### `getTxRequiredConfirmation`

-This function returns required number of confirmation for a transaction based on it's type.
-The transaction types are defined by superior package and doesn't matter to `TxPot`.
+This function returns the required number of confirmations for a transaction based on its type.
+The transaction types are defined by the superior package and don't matter to `TxPot`.

 > ```ts
 > @param txType <string> type of the transaction